davea42/libdwarf-regressiontests/README.md

 This tells the tests not to run dwarfdump on tests with compressed sections.

-Useful if libz or libzstd is absent.
+Conceptually useful if libz or libzstd is absent.
+However the baseline dwarfdump-*.O executables assume these libraries exist (and they must be shared libraries) so the tests won't actually work unless these libraries are present.

 ### LCOV